shubhamsalunkhe16/html-notes/README.md

 ## Paragraphs `<p>`

 - `regular text content`
-- cannot change the display by adding extra spaces or extra lines as `browser will automatically remove extra spaces`
+- `browser will automatically remove extra spaces in content`

 ```html
 <p>This is a single paragraph</p>